 Building on the bipartisan success of the Save Our Seas Act, which was enacted in October 2018, Senators Sullivan and Whitehouse are partnering once again to continue work on eliminating plastic waste in our oceans.
-Joined by new bipartisan partners, including SFRC Ranking Member Menendez, Save Our Seas 2.0 Act pushes us further towards this goal through increased investments in domestic infrastructure, additional support for marine debris programs, and enhanced U.S.-international engagement.
+The Save Our Seas 2.0 Act pushes us further towards this goal through increased investments in domestic infrastructure, additional support for marine debris programs, and enhanced U.S.-international engagement.